Wedding Planning • 06/26/2024

 Daffodils come up right around Easter, so they traditionally represent rebirth.
 However, they also have several additional meanings across cultures, including good fortune in China, joy in Japan, and hope in France.

-In small amounts, the color yellow tends to elicit happiness, which might explain why so many cultures view the daffodil positively and can create a great energy for your wedding ceremony.
-However, too much yellow can make people feel frustrated.
-Keep this in mind as you plan floral arrangements – an excessive amount of bright yellow may overwhelm your guests and increase stress on your wedding day.
+The color yellow tends to elicit happiness, which might explain why so many cultures view the daffodil positively.
+Choosing the classic color can create a great energy for your wedding ceremony.

 When you visualize a daffodil, you probably imagine the large, bright yellow variety.
 However, there are over 50 different varieties of daffodil and over 25,000 different expressions of the flower.